ARCHER2-HPC/archer2-fortran-intro/section1.03/README.md

      ! ... structured block ...
   endif outer_if
 ```
-The standand maximum line length in Fortran is 132 characters.
+The standard maximum line length in Fortran is 132 characters.
 Longer lines can
 be broken with the continuation character `&` to a maximum of 255 continuation
 lines (F2003).